Should you go for utility or security token for your ICO project?

 The other popular type of token is a utility token and it serves a role where security tokens are resulting from the company receiving unwanted attention from securities regulators.
 In short, a utility token can be defined as representing future access to a company’s product or service.
 The defining feature of a utility token is that it is not designed as an investment, but rather as an IOU (I owe you) of sorts for future use.
 If utility tokens are structured properly, this means that they cannot be considered as a security token and therefore cannot be governed by federal laws.

 Out of 226 ICOs, only 20 of the tokens issued are actually used for the running of the applicable networks and are therefore utility tokens.
 Another example of a company that uses utility tokens is Storj.
-These tokens allow the holder to use space on their network and the token crowd-sale in 2015 raised over half a million dollars.
+These tokens allow the holder to use space on their network and the token crowd-sale raised over half a million dollars in 2015.

 Shawn Wilkinson explains: